- Aristocratic Reading List : Doolittle’s List

 My original goal was to provide conservatives a vehicle for argument using what I saw as libertarian rationalism.
 Conversely, I wanted to make it impossible to conduct deceptive arguments in the religious, progressive and postmodern forms, but in doing so I found an answer to a century or more old conflict in the history of thought.

-And I think I can rescue mises and hoppe from the ‘fruitcake fringe’ of rationalist argument.
+And I think I can rescue Mises and Hoppe from the ‘fruitcake fringe’ of rationalist argument.
 Which is helpful.
 Since I want, like most, a plan to obtain liberty in my lifetime.
+And while any value Mises had has been already incorporated into economic thought, only fringe groups have incorporated Hoppe’s criticism of democracy and use of competing private insurance organizations to replace monopoly bureaucracy in the production of regulation.

 The Philosophy of Aristocracy